YurBagoyan/Design_Patterns/Creational_Patterns/Builder/README.md

 In most cases most of the parameters will be unused, making the constructor calls pretty ugly.
 For instance, only a fraction of houses have swimming pools, so the parameters related to swimming pools will be useless nine times out of ten.

 ## Solution
+The Builder pattern suggests that you extract the object construction code out of its own class and move it to separate objects called builders.

+The pattern organizes object construction into a set of steps.
+To create an object, you execute a series of these steps on a builder object.
+The important part is that you don’t need to call all of the steps.
+You can call only those steps that are necessary for producing a particular configuration of an object.

+Some of the construction steps might require different implementation when you need to build various representations of the product.
+For example, walls of a cabin may be built of wood, but the castle walls must be built with stone.